conorbmurphy/galvanizereference/README.md

 ### Python Packages - matbplotlib ###

+`import matplotlib.pyplot as plt`

 Matplotlib is the defacto choice for plotting in python.
 There's also Plotly, Bokeh, Seaborne, Pandas, and ggplot (port of R package).
 Seaborne and Pandas were both built on matplotlib.
-Import it using `import matplotlib.pyplot as plt`.

 There are three levels it can be accesed on: